 If the number of entries is significant, MILSET may conduct a pre-judging screening.

 - Originality: creativity of the photo and/or photographic technique

 - Informational content: effectiveness at communicating the phenomenon or concept

-- Technical proficiency: focus, composition, depth of field, photo processing
+- Technical proficiency: focus, composition, depth of field, Photo processing

 - Artistic and Visual Impact: aesthetic quality, visual and emotional appeal

-- First place: A gift certificate of 250 €
+- First place: A gift certificate of 250 € and a digital achievement certificate

-Additionally, the best 10 photos (including the winners) will be displayed through the MILSET SPC Virtual gallery on the MILSET website.
+- In the MILSET SPC Virtual gallery on the MILSET website.